maxdokukin/mac-email-to-html-export/readme.md

 * Launch the Apple Mail application on macOS.
 * Select the desired mailboxes or folders.
 * Navigate to **Mailbox > Export Mailbox...**
 * Save the output to a local directory.
-This will create folders with the .mbox extension.
+This will create folders with the .mbox extension (e.g., MyExport).

 ### 2. Execution of the Python Script
-* Download the `main.py` file to your computer.
+* Save the script as `main.py` on your computer.
 * Open your Terminal and execute the following command:
     ```bash
     python3 main.py
     ```
-* When prompted for the input path, drag and drop the folder containing your .mbox files into the terminal window and press Enter.
+* When prompted for the input path, drag and drop the folder containing your .mbox files (e.g., MyExport) into the terminal window and press Enter.

 ### 3. Archive Access
-* The script generates a new directory titled `Mac_Mail_Archive_3Col`.
+* The script generates a new directory titled with your original folder name plus an _html suffix (e.g., MyExport_html).
-* Launch the `index.html` file in any modern web browser (Chrome, Safari, Firefox) to view your offline archive.
+* Launch the `index.html` file inside that new folder using any modern web browser to view your offline archive.

 ---